K41R05/CS455-Final-Project/cs455-final-project/README.md

 * ...more cool things with 3d models!

 **The Project Status:**
-*Looking to do further research with the links for further reading in the near future
+_Looking to do further research with the links for further reading in the near future._

 -----
 ### Links to further reading on the topic